Buyun-Liang/Evaluator-for-Integer-and-Symbolic-Expression/README.md

 The C program expr.c uses union types and pointers to define a structure type struct expr to represent integer expressions.

 main.c is the main driver for the c program.

+The Prolog program pexp.pl could evaluate the encoding of S-expressions.

 ## Usages of Integer Expression Evaluator